Skip to content

 Move

-• Getting a child to move an injured hand can be challenging, but certain familiar gestures such as high fives, thumbs up or fist bumps can be used to assess an active range of movement in a young or uncooperative child.
+• Getting a child to move an injured hand can be challenging, but certain familiar gestures such as high fives, thumbs up or fist bumps can assess an active range of movement in a young or uncooperative child.

 • A game of rock, paper, scissors is a fun and systematic way to test peripheral nerves in children with upper limb injuries.